Atlanta Marathon - Pollen and Air Quality Forecast for Today

 Where is air quality worst on the Atlanta Marathon route?

-Based on today's forecast, PM10 levels are at their highest after 25.0 km into the route.
+Based on today's forecast, O3 is forecast at fair levels along the route today (21.5/100).
+Air quality is at its worst after 0.0 km into the route.
 Airmine calculates exposure at 200m intervals along the course using satellite-derived atmospheric data.

 Where is pollen highest on the Atlanta Marathon course?